Enabling sustainable oenological practices through a robotic UAS solution for precision viticulture

 - A wireless and automated drone charging dock.

-Future Needs will coordinate the Minimum Viable Product definition and the service design, as well as the trials, the user-validation and the fine-tuning of the system.
-Initially, all the services and the system technical requirements will be described and mockups of the final product and services will be drawn.
-When the system is built test flights over Kontogiannis Family vineyards with known health state will take place aiming to diagnose correctly plant health state (disease and water-stress diagnosis), spray precisely a liquid (water or a specific biological mix approved by the user) in selected areas and automatically return to and land on the docking station to recharge.
+Future Needs Management Consulting will coordinate the Minimum Viable Product definition and the service design in the Oenobotics project.
+Additionally, Future Needs will coordinate the trials, the user-validation and the fine-tuning of the system.
+Initially Future Needs will provide a description of all the services and the system technical requirements and mockups of the final product and will draw the services.
+When the system is built, test drone flights over Kontogiannis Family vineyards with known health state will take place.
+They will diagnose correctly the plants health state (disease and water-stress diagnosis) and they will spray precisely a liquid (water or a specific biological mix approved by the user) in selected areas.
+Finally they will automatically return to and land on the docking station to recharge.

-These Oenobotics services will assist vineyard owners in avoiding health impacts of chemicals and heat on vineyard workers, to react much faster to extreme weather changes caused by climate change, and to be more sustainable and profitable by producing yield of better quality, using less pesticides (in case of conventional farming) and producing less CO2 emissions (in case of organic farming).
+These Oenobotics services will assist vineyards owners in avoiding health impacts of chemicals and heat on vineyard workers.
+What’s more, Oenobotics will help farmers to react much faster to extreme weather changes caused by climate change.
+Finally the project aims to assist farmers to be more sustainable and profitable by producing yield of better quality, using less pesticides (in case of conventional farming) and producing less CO2 emissions (in case of organic farming).
 Project results will be demonstrated in an organic vineyard in Greece.

-Future Needs is the leader of all the market related activities of the undertaking that include IPR Management and GDPR, the creation of the product brand and associated promotional material, the organisation of two promotional events in collaboration with DIHs, a marketing campaign for early adoption and ecosystem building and finally a business and financial plan and a preparation for the market entry, to ensure the financial sustainability of the undertaking.
-An expansion strategy will be established in order to define the means for developing scalable user-centred services and organizational plans (structure, processes) will be created for the new venture that will drive the Oenobotics solution into the market.
+Future Needs is the leader of all the market related activities of the undertaking in the Oenobotics project.
+These include IPR Management and GDPR, the creation of the product brand and associated promotional material.
+Also, the organisation of two promotional events in collaboration with DIHs and the marketing campaign for early adoption and ecosystem building.
+Additionally Future Needs will make a business and financial plan and a preparation for the market entry, to ensure the financial sustainability of the undertaking.
+Finally, Future Needs will establish an expansion strategy in order to define the means for developing scalable user-centred services and will create organizational plans (structure, processes) for the new venture that will drive the Oenobotics solution into the market.